 In what language are the subjects taught?

-All subjects are taught in English by British native English speaking teachers with the exception of Spanish, French and Catalan, taught by native teachers in each language.
+All subjects are taught in English by British native teachers with the exception of Spanish, French and Catalan language, taught by native teachers in each language.

-At what age will my child have Spanish, French and Catalan classes?
+At which age will my child have Spanish, French and Catalan classes?

-We start Spanish when they are 4 years old and Catalan at 6 years old.
+The number of hours varies according to the age of the students.
+We start Spanish language when they are 4 years old and Catalan language at 6 years old.
 When the children join Year 7 at 11 years old, French is introduced.
-The number of hours varies according to the age of the students.

 We open the school doors at 9.00am, the classes begin at 9.15am and finish at 4.15pm.
 It is the same schedule for all year groups.